-Looking for CLUES in the CANADIAN FIRES
+LOOKING FOR CLUES in the CANADIAN FIRES

 Robert Brame is a forensic arborist who has analyzed 38 California fires and has come up with hundreds of photographic evidence of IMPOSSIBLE normal fire behavior.
-Let's use this information to help us look for CLUES in the CANADIAN fires to see if the same anamolies exist
+Let's use this information to help us look for CLUES in the CANADIAN fires to see if the same anamolies exist.
+WATCH NEXT:

 ✅ OR: Send checks, cards letters here: